katz313/Triangular-Billiards/README.md

 File necessary for compiling `cython_functions`

 `all_code_jupyter`
-Contains all above in as a Jupyter notebook (easier to compile)
+Contains all above in as a Jupyter notebook (easier to compile).
+Note that FFTW package does not work there.

+## Notes
+- FFTW package needs a wrapper to be used with python.
+The implementation of FFTW has been done on HPC Apocrita (and in the code) by the team of Software Research Engineers from QMUL